Ali4real/AI-based-crop-maintenance-system/README.md

 # AI based crop maintanance system
 ## Introduction
 This project is based on idea of using AI to help farmers maintain crops using an AI powered smart car that will detect and spray pesticides on the crops.
-The project is based on the idea of using a Raspberry Pi as the main controller and a camera module to detect the crops and a motor driver to control the motors.
+The project is based on the idea of using a edge processing for inference and a camera module to process the images and a motor driver to control the motors.
 The project is still in development and is not yet complete.
 ## Dependencies
 1. Python 3.10
 2. Tensorflow 2.0